aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th Century.md

 #### B. THE NEEDS FOR REFORMS: REPRESENTATION
 ---
-1. During Napoleon's time Spain (1804 - 1814) was part of France' alliance against Britain in the continental System
+1. During Napoleon's time, Spain (1804 - 1814) was part of France' alliance against Britain in the continental System

 2. Napoleon invaded Spain in 1808, forced its King Charles IV to abdicate in favor of his son who became Ferdinand VII.